robusta-dev/robusta/docs/installation.rst

 Generate a config
 -----------------------------------

 Robusta needs some settings to work.
-For example, if you integrate Slack then Robusta needs an API key.
-These settings are stored as a Helm values file.
+For example, if you use Slack then Robusta needs an API key.
+These settings are configured as Helm values.

-We'll generate the values file using the ``robusta`` cli tool.
+We'll generate the Helm values using the ``robusta`` cli tool.
 There are two ways to install this tool: using ``pip`` or using a Docker container with the ``robusta`` cli already inside.
 We recommend using pip.

 .. tab-set::